HarshaGudigar/AI-PDF-CHAT/readme.md

 python chat_pdf.py
 ```

-Follow prompts:
-- Choose mode: single PDF or multi-PDF search
-- For single mode: select a specific PDF
-- For multi mode: all PDFs will be loaded
+The chatbot:
+1. Automatically loads all PDFs in the `pdfs/` folder
+2. Remembers your conversation history
+3. Provides document sources for information

-- Ask questions like:
+Ask questions like:
 - "What is this PDF about?"
 - "Summarize this document."
 - "What are the key takeaways?"
 - "Compare the information in all documents about X topic."
+- "Remember that I'm interested in X"
+- "Based on what I asked earlier..."

+Special commands:
+- "exit" or "quit": Exit the program
+- "clear memory", "forget", or "clear context": Reset conversation memory

 ## 🔍 Multi-PDF Search